 - Avoid letting the engine idle switch off the engine when stationary for longer periods.
-Pay attention to local regulations. - Drive economically think ahead. - Perform service and maintenance in accordance with the instructions in the owner's manual - follow the Service and Warranty Booklet's recommended intervals. - If the car is equipped with an engine block heater, use it before starting from cold - it improves starting capacity and reduces wear in cold weather and the engine reaches normal operating temperature more quickly, which lowers consumption and reduces emissions. - High speed increases consumption considerably due to increased wind resistance - a doubling of speed increases wind resistance 4 times. - Always dispose of environmentally hazardous waste, such as batteries and oils, in an environmentally safe manner.
+Pay attention to local regulations. - Drive economically think ahead. - Perform service and maintenance in accordance with the owner's manual's instructions - follow the intervals recommended in the Service and Warranty Booklet. - If the car is equipped with an engine block heater, use it before starting from cold - it improves starting capacity and reduces wear in cold weather and the engine reaches normal operating temperature more quickly, which lowers consumption and reduces emissions. - High speed increases consumption considerably due to increased wind resistance a doubling of speed increases wind resistance 4 times. - Always dispose of environmentally hazardous waste, such as batteries and oils, in an environmentally safe manner.
 Consult a workshop in the event of uncertainty about how this type of waste should be discarded - an authorised Volvo workshop is recommended.

 Following this advice can save money, the planet's resources are saved, and the car's durability is extended.
 For more information and further advice, see Eco guide (p.
 65), Economical driving (p.
-301) and Fuel consumption (p.
-409).
+302) and Fuel consumption (p.
+410).